Mais con yelo is one of those simple Filipino treats that hits the spot on a hot day.

 - Sweetener: Add sugar to taste.
 You can swap with condensed milk for something sweeter and creamier or use simple syrup if you want it to dissolve right away.

-- Toppings: A scoop of ice cream makes it extra special-queso, corn, mango, vanilla, or ube are all delicious.
+- Toppings: A scoop of ice cream makes it extra special - queso, corn, mango, vanilla, or ube.
 Don't skip the grated cheese (Quickmelt or Eden cheese) if you love that sweet-and-salty contrast.
 Pinipig is classic, but you can also use toasted rice cereal, cornflakes, or chopped barquillos for that crunch.

 Step 1: Toast the pinipig